December 1, 2020

 Technical speak and industry specifics are often needed, but sometimes boiling things down to the most basic level is the best way to avoid misinterpretation.
 If we take a moment and suspend our beliefs to check for understanding, conflict can be avoided and teamwork can be improved.

 One idea is to find someone outside our circle to ask their opinion.
-Their lack of of industry knowledge might unlock some questions we hadn't considered.
+Their lack of industry knowledge might unlock some questions we hadn't considered.

 It's worth a shot.